New Orleans Saints: What Should Be Expected From Adrian Peterson? [Opinion]

 — Pro Football Focus (@PFF) July 13, 2017

 Expect to see Peterson start out with a bang this season and put up big numbers against his old team.
-New Orleans may not get the superstar version of Peterson from his prime, but they are going to get a back that is capable of putting up a massive game at any given moment.
+New Orleans may not get the superstar version of Peterson from his prime, but they are going to get a back who is capable of putting up a massive game at any given moment.
 He will be exactly what the Saints’ offense has needed to take pressure off of the passing game.

 What kind of season are you expecting from Adrian Peterson in 2017?
 Do you think he can get his career back on track after a disappointing 2016 season?
 Let us know your thoughts in the comment box below!